 I’ll compare these companies for expenses, account and fund minimums, and quirky extras:

 Expert-level: Fidelity, Vanguard, Schwab (Options 1, 2, and 3)

 I am admittedly a Fidelity fanboy.
-I’ve reached the point in my investments where I qualify for lower expense ratios of .035% with the FSTVX Total Market index fund.
+I’ve reached the point in my investments where I qualify for lower expense ratios of .015% with the FSKAX Total Market index fund.
 And I put money into my account with the Fidelity Visa here and there.
 It’s what I like, what I’m used to, and where I started.

-Schwab is better – they’ll waive the $1,000 minimum if you agree to a $100 monthly auto-deposit.
+Schwab will waive the $1,000 minimum if you agree to a $100 monthly auto-deposit.
 And you can begin investing in their SWTSX Total Market index fund with only $1 (but really $100 with the auto-deposit, eh?).
-Of the 3, this is by far the most approachable if you can handle the monthly commitment.

 TD Ameritrade knocks my socks off (Option 4)